Red River War: Army response

+Battle of the Upper Washita River

+On September 9, 1874, Captain Wyllys Lyman led a wagon train full of rations to Camp Supply in the Indian Territory for Col. Nelson A. Miles' troops when they were confronted by a group of Comanches and Kiowas.
+In the ensuing battle, Lyman and 95 troops formed a wagon corral and held off their adversaries, numbered at about 400, and a scout was dispatched to send word to Camp Supply.

+Soon after, the Sixth Cavalry was sent without rest and during a rainstorm to aid the wagon train.
+Upon their arrival on September 14, the attackers fled.

+The battle was the longest and one of the most publicized of the War.
+It is known as both the Battle of the Upper Washita River and the Battle of Lyman's Wagon Train.

 Battle of Palo Duro Canyon

-Early in September, Black Seminole Scouts in advance of the 4th Cavalry were ambushed by Comanche near the Staked Plains and escaped with their lives.
-The scouts relayed the Comanche position and put Mackenzie on alert.
+Early in September, Tonkawa and Black Seminole Scouts in advance of the Fourth Cavalry were ambushed by Comanche near the Staked Plains and escaped with their lives.
+The scouts relayed the Comanche position and alerted Col. Mackenzie of their whereabouts.

 The largest Army victory came when Mackenzie's scouts found a large village of Comanche, Kiowa, and Cheyenne, including their horses and winter food supply, in upper Palo Duro Canyon.
 At dawn on September 28, Mackenzie's troops attacked down a steep canyon wall.
-The Indians were caught by surprise and did not have time to gather their horses or supplies before retreating.
+The Native Americans were unprepared and did not have time to gather their horses or supplies before retreating.
 Sergeant John Charlton wrote of the battle:

 The warriors held their ground for a time, fighting desperately to cover the exit of their squaws and pack animals, but under the persistent fire of the troops, they soon began falling back.

-Only four Indians were killed, but the loss was devastating.
+Only four Indians were killed, but the effect was devastating.
 Mackenzie's men burned over 450 lodges and destroyed countless pounds of buffalo meat.
 They also took 1,400 horses, most of which were subsequently shot to prevent the Indians from recapturing them.

 Except for its unusually large size, the Battle of Palo Duro Canyon was typical of the war.
-Most encounters produced few or no casualties, but the Indians could not afford the constant loss of food and mounts.
-Even if it escaped immediate danger, an Indian band that found itself on foot and out of food generally had no choice but to give up and head for the reservation.
+Most encounters produced little to no casualties, but the Indians could not afford the constant loss of food and mounts.
+Even if it escaped immediate danger, an Indian band that found itself on foot and with limited options for food generally had no choice but to give up and head for the reservation.